X16Community/x16-docs/X16 Reference - 11 - Sound Programming.md

 **AMD** (Amplitude Modulation Depth)

-Register $19 Bits 0-6, Bit 7 clear
+Register $19 Bits 0-6, Bit 7 clearParameters

 Sets the peak strength of the LFO's Amplitude Modulation effect.
 Note that bit 7 of the value written into $19 must be clear in order to set the AMD.
 If bit 7 is set, the write will be interpreted as PMD.